logdna/ruby/README.md

 To send logs, use "log" method.

-    require 'logdna'

-    logger = LogDNA::Ruby.new(your_ingestion_key, options)
-    => #<Logdna::Ruby:0x00000000000000>

     logger.log('This is my first log')
     => "Saved"  # Saved to buffer.
 Ready to be flushed automatically

-By default, it will log at the level of "INFO" unless you specified otherwise during initialzation of the logger.
+By default, it will log at the level of "INFO" unless you specified otherwise during the initialzation of the logger.
 You can change a particular message's log level.

     logger.log('This is warn message', {:level => "WARN"})